 SIZE:

-From 30 cm to 50 cm, up to 112 cm.
+30 to 50 cm, up to 112 cm.

 LIFE EXPECTANCY:

-From 15 to 20 years.
+15 to 20 years.

 LIFE CYCLE:

-Sexual maturity around 3 to 5 years.
+Sexual maturity occurs around 3 to 5 years of age.

 Haddock is a fish with a long body and a forked tail.
-Its head and back are purplish-gray to black, while its belly is white.
-Its sides are silvery gray, with pink hues below its lateral line, which is black.
+Its head and back are purplish grey to black, and its belly is white.
+Its sides are silvery grey, with pink hues below its lateral line, which is black.
 A distinctive feature is the large black spot above its pectoral fins.
+The haddock’s mouth is small, with a small barbel on its chin.
+It has three dorsal fins.

 Haddock seek out rocks and hard bottoms of sand, gravel or shells.

-They follow seasonal migrations: to deeper waters in the winter to avoid the cold, and to the open sea in the summer.
+They follow seasonal migrations: to deeper waters in the winter to avoid the cold and to the open sea in the summer.

 PREYS: